juhahinkula/classroom_gui/README.md

 VITE_TS_MODE=false
 ```
 - `VITE_TS_MODE` is a special setting for internal purposes.
 It allows to transpile TypeScript React component ot JavaScript and open it in browser (value=true).
-- `VITE_PATH_NAME` is the file that will be opened in the code editor by default.
+- `VITE_PATH_NAME` specifies the default file to be opened in the code editor.

 ### run the project
 ```